The Yale Journal of International Law: Rankings

 The journal was ranked second among international law reviews in the 2007 ExpressO Guide to Top Law Reviews based on the number of manuscripts received.

 Events

 In collaboration with Opinio Juris, occasional online symposia centering on scholarly conversations on articles published in the journal are organized.
-In collaboration with the Forum on the Practice of International Law, the journal periodically convenes panels, workshops, and talks on diverse topics with guests including Yale faculty, practicing international lawyers, distinguished alumni, and other campus visitors.
-In addition, the journal organizes a "works in progress" series at which Yale J.D. and graduate law students present papers to their colleagues with a faculty respondent who provides feedback and constructive criticism.
+In collaboration with the Forum on the Practice of International Law, the journal periodically convenes workshops and presentations on various topics.
 Some recent events are: